Employer Child Care Tax Credit Calculator

 Do I need to build an on-site child care center to qualify?

 No!
-While on-site facilities qualify, the enhanced Section 45F now covers a much broader range of expenses including contracts with licensed providers, subsidies paid to providers, resource and referral services, and even intermediary platforms that help employees find care.
+While on-site facilities qualify, the enhanced Section 45F now covers a much broader range of expenses including contracts with qualified providers, subsidies paid to providers, resource and referral services, and even intermediary platforms that help employees find care.
 You don't need a facility to benefit.

 What is the "Double Benefit" Rule?